EBI-Metagenomics/miassembler/README.md

   --study_accession                       [string]  The ENA Study secondary accession --reads_accession                       [string]  The ENA Run primary accession --private_study                         [boolean] To use if the ENA study is private, *this feature ony works on EBI infrastructure at the moment*
-  --reference_genomes_folder              [string]  The folder with the reference genomes.
+  --reference_genomes_folder              [string]  The folder containing the reference genomes.
+It must follow a specific structure—see docs/README for details.
-  --contaminant_reference                 [string]  Filename of the reference genome located in <reference_genomes_folder> to be used for host decontamination
+  --contaminant_reference                 [string]  Filename prefix (no extension) of the reference genome located in <reference_genomes_folder> to be used for host decontamination
   --skip_human_decontamination            [boolean] Scrubbing human contamination from raw reads and assembled contigs is performed by default as standard procedure.
 Set this flag to true to skip human decontamination. [default: false]
-  --human_reference                       [string]  Filename of the human genome reference located in <reference_genomes_folder> to be used for human decontamination.
+  --human_reference                       [string]  Filename prefix (no extension) of the human genome reference located in <reference_genomes_folder> to be used for human decontamination.
 Option is strongly encouraged as contamination with human DNA during laboratory sequencing is widespread and can impact analysis results.
-  --phix_reference                        [string]  Filename of the PhiX genome reference located in <reference_genomes_folder> to be used for decontamination of Illumina reads
+  --phix_reference                        [string]  Filename prefix (no extension) of the PhiX genome reference located in <reference_genomes_folder> to be used for decontamination of Illumina reads
   --diamond_db                            [string]  Path to diamond db (e.g. NCBI-nr) to perform frameshift correction.
   --outdir                                [string]  The output directory where the results will be saved.
 You have to use absolute paths to storage on Cloud infrastructure. [default: results]
   --email                                 [string]  Email address for completion summary.